Early surges power Chargers past MCC

 Carlie Rosss answered with a midrange jumper from the wing for WWG, but Kat Miller continued to cut into the deficit with a turnaround jumper and a 3-pointer to cut MCC’s lead to its thinnest margin since the game’s opening minutes, 24-20.

-Yet, the Chargers wasted no time regaining any lost momentum coming out of the locker room.
-Riley Parker, Natalie Wahl and Leah Carter scored each of the half’s first 8 points to bring the Chargers’ lead up to 32-20.
+The Chargers wasted no time regaining any lost momentum coming out of the locker room after MCC’s late run.
+Riley Parker, Wahl and Carter scored each of the half’s first 8 points to bring the Chargers’ lead up to 32-20.

 Miller responded to the Charger run with back-to-back baskets and a pair of free throws, interrupted only by another Schneider bucket for the Rebels and a Carter layup for the Chargers.
 The run brought MCC as close as it would get for the remainder of the game 34-28.